jeudine/skinning-subdivision-surfaces/README.md

 To move a manipulated frame you only need to select it by hover your mouse over it, and then press the **left button** to turn the frame or press the **right button** to translate it.

+## Resources

+You can find some examples of meshes which work fine with this method in the `res/` directory.

 ## Images
 ### Original mesh after 4 subdivisions